novalagung/learndevops/en/terraform-aws-ec2-internet-gateway-ssh.md

 ![Terraform | AWS EC2 + Internet Gateway + SSH Access | terraform apply](https://i.imgur.com/rK1LX8c.png)

-In the infra file, we defined two outputs, DNS and public IP, it shows up after the terraforming process done.
+In the infra file, we defined two outputs, DNS and public IP, it shows up after the terraforming process is done.

 ---

 ### 5. Test Instance

 Now we shall test the instance.
-Use the `ssh` command to remotely connect to the particular instance.
+Use the `ssh` command to remotely connect to a particular instance.
 Either DNS or public IP can be used, just pick one.

 ```bash
 ssh -i id_rsa ec2-user@ec2-18-140-245-218.ap-southeast-1.compute.amazonaws.com